Painting The Feminine

 Cadmium Yellow Medium Hue

-Unlike paint, I am madly, wildly devoted to my Robert Simmons Titanium Brushes.
-I prefer the long handle bushes over the short as well.
+When it comes to painting I prefer long handle bushes over short.
 As for sizes I would recommend the following to get you started:

 Brush Round #1 & #5